alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 You can choose any value between 1 week and 78 weeks.

-If you do not choose a value, the file will be available for the default period of 78 weeks (18 months).
+If you do not choose a value, the file will be available for the default period of 26 weeks (6 months).

+Files sent before 12 April 2023 had a longer default period of 78 weeks (18 months).

 ```json
 "personalisation":{